SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ]
 </pre>

-The test result assertion is done in a very simplified way but expressive enough for users to understand on what is being tested.
+The test result assertion is done in a very simplified way but expressive enough for users to understand the test objective and its expected results.
 For example, verifying that a result printer does output a certain string, one has to the define an expected output in terms of:

 ```
 "expected-output": {